 - Protect your health and safety.
 The first priority after a car accident is your health.
 Check yourself and your passengers for injuries.
 You should always call 911 regardless of whether anyone appears seriously hurt.
 If possible, move your car out of the road and to a safe place to reduce the chances of getting hit by another car while you’re trying to deal with the original accident.

 If you don’t get medical attention at the accident scene, see a doctor as soon as possible for an evaluation.
 A physician can treat your injuries and reduce the chance of long-term complications.
 Additionally, a healthcare provider can document your injuries and thus provide a medical report that becomes a crucial piece of initial evidence if you decide to file a claim.

-- Contact an attorney.
+- Contact a car accident attorney.
 Consult with an experienced auto collision attorney.
-Your lawyer can quickly launch an investigation and gather evidence from the wreck.
+Your car accident lawyer can quickly launch an investigation and gather evidence from the wreck.
 Your car wreck lawyer can also speak with insurance adjusters on your behalf, so you won’t mistakenly hurt your case if you communicate with them yourself.

-Common Injury Cases We Handle from Car Accidents
+Common Injury Cases We Handle from Georgia Car Accidents

 Auto crashes cause a wide range of injuries.
 Because not all of these car accident injuries are immediately obvious, it’s essential to seek medical attention after any collision.
 Some of the injury cases our Canton car accident attorney handles include:

 In the worst cases, we represent families whose loved ones suffered fatal injuries with a wrongful death claim.